kheller18/data-structures-algorithms/questions/systemDesign.md

     + What are some of the common problems encountered?
       + Where to store the files?
       + How can you handle updates?
 Should the files be re-uploaded or does just the modified version has to be updated?
-      + How to handle updation of two documents at the same time?
+      + How do you handle updation of two documents at the same time?
     + Possible tips for consideration:
       + Consider using chunking for splitting files into multiple sections for supporting re-uploads of a particular section rather than the whole file.
       + Make use of cloud storage for storing the files.